 New and Current UW–Madison Students

-It is strongly recommended that students interested in physical education consult with an advisor in the Kinesiology department.
-It would also be helpful to speak with an academic advisor in Education Academic Services (EAS), 139 Education Building, 1000 Bascom Mall.
+It is strongly recommended that students interested in Physical Education consult with an advisor in the Kinesiology department.
+It would also be helpful to speak with an academic advisor in the School of Education Student Services office, 139 Education Building, 1000 Bascom Mall.
 Students may call 608-262-1651 to schedule an appointment with an advisor.

 Prospective Transfer Students